platformsh/platformsh-docs/src/languages/dotnet.md

 Incoming requests are passed to the application using either a TCP (default) or UNIX socket.
 The application must use the [appropriate environment variable](/configuration/app/web.html#socket-family) to determine the URI to listen on.
 In case of a TCP socket ([recommended](https://go.microsoft.com/fwlink/?linkid=874850)), the application must listen on `http://127.0.0.1`, using port defined by the `PORT` environment variable.

 There will be an Nginx server sitting in front of your application.
-We recommend serving static content via Nginx, as this allows easy control of headers (including cache headers), and also has marginal performance benefits.
-Note that HTTPS is also terminated at the Ngnix proxy, so the `app.UseHttpsRedirection();` line (which is in `Startup.cs` by default) should be removed.
+Serving static content via Nginx is recommended, as this allows easy control of headers (including cache headers), and also has marginal performance benefits.

+Note that HTTPS is also terminated at the Ngnix proxy, so the `app.UseHttpsRedirection();` line in `Startup.cs` should be removed.
 To force HTTPS-only, please refer to the [routes documentation](/configuration/routes/https.html#https).

 The following example configures your environment to serve the static content folders commonly found in ASP.NET MVC templates using Nginx, while routing other traffic to the .NET application.